avsurganov/ItinGen/README.md

 ### Tips for Using
 - Use the app in Chrome.
 This is the most reliable browser, and some UI features may not work properly in Safari or Firefox.
 - Do not spam the like or dislike buttons.
 Itinerary generation is not instantaneous.
 If you don't have an itinerary after 10-20 seconds, then try again.
-- Itineraries will only be generated for start times earlier than 7pm.
-This means that if you try to generate an itinerary with the default settings an it's after 7pm, you will not see any itinerary generated.
+- Itineraries will only be generated for start times between 6am and 8pm.
+This means that if you try to generate an itinerary with the default settings outside that range, you will not see any itinerary generated.
 - User-inputted start locations outside of Chicago are not supported.